mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

 Another important performance factor for Spark Streaming job is processing time predictability.
-Batch processing time should stay below batch time to avoid delays.
+Processing time should stay below batch time to avoid delays.
 I found that Spark speculative execution helps a lot, especially on busy cluster.
 Batch processing times are much more stable than when speculative execution is disabled.
 Unfortunately speculative mode can be enabled only if Spark actions are idempotent (like saving results on HDFS but not to Elastic).